fishmad/grokstatev3/.github/BUILD_ORDER.md

 ## 3. Address & Location Resolution (Backend)

-- Implement a **dedicated LocationResolutionService** (see app/Services/LocationResolutionService.php) to handle country, state, and suburb lookup/creation from address strings.
+- Implement a **dedicated LocationResolutionService** (see `app/Services/LocationResolutionService.php`) to handle country, state, and suburb lookup/creation from address strings.
 This allows for easy adaptation if the address lookup API/service changes in the future.
+  - See usage example in `PropertyController@store` and related service methods for integration details.
+  - For address component mapping, refer to code comments in `LocationResolutionService.php` and the documentation in `PROPERTY-WIZARD.md` (section: Address Mapping).
-- Use this service in PropertyController@store to resolve or create location records and return their IDs for address creation.
+- Use this service in `PropertyController@store` to resolve or create location records and return their IDs for address creation.
-- All address/location validation and merging is handled in StorePropertyRequest (see rules and prepareForValidation).
+- All address/location validation and merging is handled in `StorePropertyRequest` (see rules and `prepareForValidation`).
-- TBA: In future, implement **Admin Approval for New Locations**.
-When a new country, state, or suburb is created, flag it for admin review before it becomes active/usable in listings.
+- **Planned: Admin Approval Workflow for New Locations**
+  - When a new country, state, or suburb is created, flag it for admin review before it becomes active/usable in listings.
 This will allow for curation and prevent unwanted/duplicate locations.
-(See also STATUS.md)
+  - Implementation options: add a `pending_approval` or `is_active` flag to location tables, trigger admin notifications, and provide a review UI in the admin dashboard.
+  - See also `STATUS.md` for tracking and future updates on this workflow.